oppia/oppia-android/Guidance-on-submitting-a-PR.md

 The file on the left shows changes from your local working branch and the file on the right shows the changes from the develop branch while the centre file being the final state of it.
 You can decide accordingly which change (or both) you want to keep for each conflict one by one using the arrows and cross sign on those highlighted lines.
 Once the conflicts are successfully resolved you can then commit and push your changes to your working branch.

-### Tidy up!
+## Tidy up and celebrate! :confetti_ball:
-After the PR status has changed to "Merged", delete the feature branch from both your local clone and the GitHub repository
+After the PR status has changed to "Merged", delete the feature branch from both your local clone and the GitHub repository.

-### Celebrate. :confetti_ball:
 Congratulations, you have contributed to the Oppia Android project!

 If you have already completed 2 pull requests and been added as a collaborator to the project, you should also add a changelog label.
 If you are a new contributor, you don't have permission to do this.
 Don't worry!
 Oppiabot will automatically ask someone to do it for you.

-### Tips for getting your PR merged after submission
-1. Keep track of **Assignees** section and reply to comments in the PR itself.
-2. PRs should not be merged if there are any requested changes, or if there are any unresolved conversation threads.
-3. Do not resolve a conversation if you didn't open it, unless the author explicitly says that you can.
-You should re-assign the PR to the author once you address all of the comments so that they can verify & mark the conversations as resolved.
-4. Make sure that the assignee list always reflects the contributors who have actionable items left on the PR (either to make requested changes, merge the PR, review it, or resolve open comment threads).
-Note that it's perfectly fine if sometimes both the author and reviewer of a PR are both assigned to it (one reviewer may have finished a review pass and requested changes--in this situation both another reviewer and author might have actionable work items to complete).
-5. Address all comments before sending a PR back to a reviewer.
-'Address' can mean implementing a code change, asking a clarifying question, or providing an explanation why you don't think a suggestion should implemented.
-Make sure each comment thread has at a reply from you before sending the PR back to that reviewer.
-6. Once the PR is ready to merge, add a top-level comment confirming the merge decision, and merge the PR.
-If any issues need to be filed subsequently, file them and refer to them in the PR via a comment.